arnoldt100/anansi/documentation/source/Classes/SimulationState.cpp.rst

 Accessors
 ^^^^^^^^^

-    .. function:: void Simulation::_initializeSimulationEnvironment(MolecularDynamics * const aMD, int const & argc, char const * const * const & argv ) const
+    .. function:: void Simulation::_initializeSimulationEnvironment(Simulation * const aSimulation) const

-        Implements the Non-Virtual Interface private virtual extension point for intializing the simulation environment.
+        Implements the non-virtual interface private virtual extension point for intializing the simulation environment.

-        This function should be overriden for by all valid MD states.
+        This function should be overriden for by all valid Simulation states.
-        Currently only the MD state SimulationISE should override this method.
-If the function is not overriden in the derived class, the function simply does nothing.

-        :param MolecularDynamics * const aMD: A pointer to a molecular dynamics object.
+        :param Simulation * const aSimulation: A pointer to a simulation object.
-                                              This MD object is to have its simulation environment initialized.
+                                                      This simulation object is to have its simulation environment initialized.

-        :param int const & argc: The number of command line arguments.
-        :param char const * const * const & argv: The command line arguments.
         :rtype: void

-    .. function:: void Simulation::_processCommandLine(MolecularDynamics * const aMD) const
+    .. function:: void Simulation::_processCommandLine(Simulation * const aSimulation) const

         Implements the Non-Virtual Interface private virtual extension point for processing the command line arguments.

-        This function should be overriden for by all valid MD states.
+        This function should be overriden for by all valid simulation states.
-        Currently only the MD state SimulationPCL should override this method.
+        Currently only the simulation state PerformSimulation should override this method.
 If the function is not overriden in the derived class, the function simply does nothing.

-        :param MolecularDynamics * const aMD: A pointer to a molecular dynamics object.
+        :param Simulation * const aSimulation: A pointer to a simulation object.

+        :rtype: void

-    .. function:: void Simulation::_initializeInitialConditions(MolecularDynamics * const aMD) const
+    .. function:: void Simulation::_initializeInitialConditions(Simulation * const aSimulation) const

-        Implements the Non-Virtual Interface private virtual extension point for initializing the initial conditions.
+        Implements the non-virtual interface private virtual
+        for initializing the initial conditions.

-        This function should be overriden for by all valid MD states.
+        This function should be overriden for by all valid simulation states.
-        Currently only the MD state SimulationIIC should override this method.
+        Currently only the simulation  state InitInitialConditions should override this method.
 If the function is not overriden in the derived class, the function simply does nothing.

-        :param MolecularDynamics * const aMD: A pointer to a molecular dynamics object.
+        :param Simulation * const aSimulation: A pointer to a simulation object.

+        :rtype: void

-    .. function:: void Simulation::_performSimulation(MolecularDynamics * const aMD) const
+    .. function:: void Simulation::_performSimulation(Simulation * const aSimulation) const

-        Implements the Non-Virtual Interface private virtual extension point for performing the MD simulation.
+        Implements the non-virtual interface private virtual extension for performing the simulation.

-        This function should be overriden for by all valid MD states.
+        This function should be overriden for by all valid simulation  states.
-        Currently only the MD state SimulationPS should override this method.
+        Currently only the simulation  state PerformSimulation should override this method.
 If the function is not overriden in the derived class, the function simply does nothing.

-        :param MolecularDynamics * const aMD: A pointer to a molecular dynamics object.
+        :param Simulation * const aSimulation: A pointer to a simulation object.

+        :rtype: void

-    .. function:: void Simulation::_terminateSimulationEnvironment(MolecularDynamics * const aMD) const
+    .. function:: void Simulation::_terminateSimulationEnvironment(Simulation * const aSimulation) const

         Implements the Non-Virtual Interface private virtual extension point for terminating the simulation environment.

-        This function should be overriden for by all valid MD states.
+        This function should be overriden for by all valid simulation  states.
-        Currently only the MD state SimulationTS should override this method.
+        Currently only the simulation state TerminateSimulation should override this method.
 If the function is not overriden in the derived class, the function simply does nothing.

-        :param MolecularDynamics * const aMD: A pointer to a molecular dynamics object.
+        :param Simulation * const aSimulation: A pointer to a simulation object.

+        :rtype: void

 ..
 .. ^^^^^^^^^